NERSC User Environment

 Home Directories, Shells and Startup Files

 All NERSC systems (except PDSF) use global home directories, which are are pre-populated with startup files (also known as dot files) for all available shells.
-The shells bash, csh, ksh, sh, tcsh and zsh are available.
+NERSC fully supports bash, csh, and tcsh as login shells.
+Other shells (ksh, sh, and zsh) are also available.
 The default shell at NERSC is csh.

-Use the NERSC Information management (NIM) portal if you want to to change your default shell.
-To do this, select Change Shell from the Actions pull-down list in the NIM main menu.
+Use the NERSC Information management (NIM) portal if you want to to change your default login shell.
+To do this, select Change Shell from the NIM Actions pull-down menu.

 Managing Your Startup Files